What is Telehealth Occupational Therapy?

 In addition to traditional computers or laptops, OTs may utilize tablets or smartphones for telehealth sessions, especially when conducting sessions with clients who prefer mobile devices or have limited computer access.
 These devices offer flexibility and convenience for remote working and global teletherapy.

-As telehealth continues to evolve, occupational therapists (OTs) are expanding their repertoire of services to meet the diverse needs of their clients.
-Here's an overview of the various telehealth OT therapists can offer:
+As a telehealth practice evolves, occupational therapists (OTs) are expanding their services to meet the diverse needs of their clients.
+Here's an overview of occupational therapy services provided by practitioners through telehealth:

 Parent education and coaching